"Glen Canyon National Recreation Area - Lake Powell - Reflection Canyon" by NPS Photo/Gary Ladd , public domain

 Beehives Campground

 No reservations. $14 per night.
 6 designated sites.
 Across the highway from Wahweap South Entrance.
 Picnic table at each site.
-No hookups, dump station, or restrooms.
+No hookups or dump stations.
 Pack it in, pack it out.
-Portable toilets required.
 No campfires or glass containers.
-Three night camping limit.
+Three-night camping limit.

 Beehive Campground fees